-The fellowship in cardiology at Northside Hospital is designed to provide the learner with high quality instruction and experience in all aspects of cardiovascular disease.
-The program will be 36 months in duration.
-Fellows may be accepted into the program only after successfully completing three years of Internal Medicine Residency thereby becoming Board Eligible for Internal Medicine.
-Training may include a Specialty Track Internal Medicine internship.
-The Base Training Institution will be Northside Hospital of St. Petersburg, Florida.
-Continuity outpatient clinic training will be provided at the base teaching site as well as at affiliate sites (in the ambulatory care facilities of the trainers).
+The Cardiology Fellowship at Northside Hospital is designed to provide the trainee with high quality instruction and experience in all aspects of general and selected specialty cardiovascular areas.
+The program is 3 years in duration.
+Residents may be accepted into the program only after successfully completing three years of general Internal Medicine Residency training.
+The Base Training Institution is Northside Hospital.
+Continuity outpatient clinic training is provided at the base teaching site as well.

 The curriculum includes a core of didactics, which are molded after the core competencies in the COCATS document.
-These didactics will be delivered through the cardiovascular lecture series presented by trainers, cardiovascular fellows, cardiac catheterization conferences, cardiovascular conferences, journal club, and daily academic rounds on all rotations.
+These didactics will be delivered through the cardiology lecture series presented by Faculty and Cardiology Fellows which includes weekly cardiac catheterization conferences, cardiovascular conferences, journal club, EP lecture series, Braunwald’s, and daily academic rounds on all rotations.

 Patient Care Experience

-The program provides extensive instruction and participation in clinical cardiac patient care services.
-Fellows will be exposed to a variety of cardiac clinical settings including Percutaneous Coronary Intervention, Electrophysiology, Pacemaker /ICF/Atrial Flutter and Atrial Fib Ablations/ Arrhythmia management, Tilt table procedures, and Cardiac Stress Testing.
-Northside Hospital is the base hospital for training with other facilities utilized as warranted by the Curriculum.
+The program provides extensive participation in clinical cardiac patient care services.
+Fellows will be exposed to a variety of cardiac clinical settings including both diagnostic and interventional catheterization including Percutaneous Coronary Intervention, Electrophysiology, Pacemaker /ICF/Atrial Flutter and Atrial Fib Ablations/ Arrhythmia management, Tilt table procedures, Cardiac Stress Testing, Coronary Artery Bypass and cardiac valve surgery, TAVR and the Watchman procedure.

 Fellows complete a 36 month training program.
-Working hours are generally 7 am to 7 pm, with rotating on-call schedules.
-Fellows receive a total of 20 days of paid time off which can be used for vacation, personal needs, and holidays.
-Fellows are also allowed a total of 5 days of paid time for continuing medical education and conference attendance.
+Working hours are generally 7:00am to 7:00pm, with rotating on-call schedules.
+Fellows receive a total of 20 days of paid time off which can be used for vacation, personal needs, and holidays, and CME.